hybridsynchaadl/hybridsynchaadl.github.io/models/Drone_Rendezvous_Double/drone_rendezvous_double.md

 This benchmark models represent the rendezvous control of distributed drones with double-integrator dynamics.
-Each drone communicates its own position and velocity sets a proper acceleration.
+Each drone communicates its own position and velocity, and sets a proper acceleration.
 The goal of these models is for all drones to arrive near a common location simultaneously without any collision.

 ## Download